Estrax/Lambda-School-Day-060-Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+SQL is the `structured query language`, so the language being used to make queries that interact with RDBMS - `Relational Database Management Systems`.
+RDBMS is a structure (software usually) providing necessary abstraction to store, filter and manipulate data.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+Because in databases that are based on the B-tree-like structure, it ensures the row-level accessibility plus involves creating the unique index, so that results in a good performance and logical consistency.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+The foreign key.

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+We need to make an associative or junction table that maps the number of tables by referencing primary keys of each table.

 ## Project Set Up